viperproject/prusti-dev/docs/user-guide/src/verify/time_reasoning.md

 With the setting [`TIME_REASONING=true`](https://viperproject.github.io/prusti-dev/dev-guide/config/flags.html#time_reasoning), two built-in [resources](resources_obligations.md) are available: `time_credits` and `time_receipts`.
 They can be used to prove lower and upper bounds on the running time of functions.

 For the most part, they behave as any other resource defined by the user using the [`resource!` macro](resources_obligations.md).
-However, they are special in that at the beginning of every function and of every loop iteration (TODO: check this: is it at the _beginning_ of loop iterations?), one instance of `time_credits` is consumed and one instance of `time_receipts` is produced.
+However, they are special in that at the beginning of every function and in every loop iteration (specifically, right after the [loop invariant](loop.md)), one instance of `time_credits` is consumed and one instance of `time_receipts` is produced.
 If enough `time_credits` might not be available, verification fails with an error.

 Since the number of `time_credits` asserted in a function's precondition is an upper bound on the number of `time_credits` consumed inside the function, it serves as an upper bound on the running time of the function.
 Similarly, asserting a certain number of `time_receipts` in the postcondition entails a lower bound on the function's running time.